ietf-wg-cellar/matroska-specification/index_matroska.md

 a binary derivative of XML.
 EBML provides significant advantages in terms of future format extensibility, without breaking file support in parsers reading the previous versions.

-First, it is essential to clarify exactly "What an Audio/Video container is", to avoid any misunderstandings:
+To avoid any misunderstandings, it is essential to clarify exactly what an audio/video container is:

 - It is NOT a video or audio compression format (codec).